PaulFarver/ahoy/README.md

 ### Exercise

-> TASK: Write a pod manifest containing a redis and a chat server, and apply it to kubernetes
+> TASK: Write a pod manifest containing a redis and a chat server, and apply it to kubernetes and see that the pod is running

 You'll have to push your docker image to a docker registry.
 You can use ttl.sh simply with